Home

 Herb Marinated and Smoked Shrimp

-If the shrimp are going to be skewered, peel them completely, tail and all.
+If the shrimp are going to be skewered, they can be cooked shell-on, or peeled completely, tail and all.
 Leave the tail on if they will be smoked loose on the grill...that makes eating with the fingers a little easier.

 • 2 pounds Extra Large or Jumbo shrimp, deveined and peeled